HKUST-CSIT5970-25S/assignment-1-lzc-ust/README.md

 3. (1 mark) Run your measurement tool on general purpose `t2.micro`, `t2.medium`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **US East (N. Virginia)** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?

+    **Analyze Performance Differences**

+    - CPU Performance:
+      - t2.micro and t2.medium have similar CPU performance, with 881.73/s and 887.67/s respectively.
+      - c5d.large has lower CPU performance at 476.97/s, which might be due to its optimization for specific high-performance computing tasks rather than general CPU benchmarks.
+    - Memory Performance:
+      - t2.micro and t2.medium have similar memory performance, with 19018.10/s and 19075.94/s respectively.
+      - c5d.large shows significantly higher memory performance at 20782.97/s, indicating better efficiency in memory operations.

+    **Conclusion**

+    - **CPU Performance**: The performance of t2.micro and t2.medium instances is similar, while c5d.large shows lower performance in this specific CPU benchmark.
+    - **Memory Performance**: c5d.large demonstrates significantly higher memory performance compared to t2.micro and t2.medium.

     In order to answer this question, you need to complete the following table by filling out blanks with the measurement results corresponding to each instance type.

     | Size        | CPU performance | Memory performance |